 Bump version number in

 Bump version number and (if applicable) codename in

 Update the main

 - Check the major current deployment options, including:

-- Check that the last Travis CI build passed and run the full local test suite (this will include the Selenium tests that are not on Travis)
+Check that the last Github Actions build passed and run the full local test suite (this will include the Selenium tests that are not on Travis)

 vX.Y.Z) and published to GitHub

 developto the in-progress feature branches

 Issue a formal release with change notes on GitHub